EtteGit/EnragedRabbitProject/README.md

  The BOM for those components can be found here : https://docs.google.com/spreadsheets/d/1djVxoKnByb41ifVy2JTfhXmdf9UYpnUYfhvcNyUDuLw/edit?usp=sharing.

+# Acknowledgement

+Thanks to the Voron design devs and Voron discord members for the discussions and support, with a special thanks to the #honhonhonbaguette-FR members!!

 # FAQ
 ## General
 **Q:** In what material should this be printed with?